How to Set Up a Minecraft Server on Ubuntu Server (Headless)

 - Tip: Always check the official Minecraft website for the latest

-download URL.
+server.jardownload URL.

 Step 5: Accept the EULA (End User License Agreement)

-The first time you try to run the server, it will fail and create an eula.txt
+The first time you try to run the server, it will fail and create an eula.txt file.
+You must accept the EULA to proceed.

 -